SeanNaren/deepspeech.torch/README.md

 # CTCNetworkClient

 Work in progress.
 Implementation of the <a href="https://github.com/baidu-research/warp-ctc/">Baidu Warp-CTC</a> using torch7.
+Feeds spectrogram data into a neural network using the Torch7 library, training itself with the CTC activation function.

+Current implementation is CPU only but can be modified to support the GPU.

 To install torch7 follow the guide <a href="http://torch.ch/docs/getting-started.html">here</a>.